hyser521/Todoable/README.md

 # Todoable

 An API wrapper for a to do list.
+I created this wrapper for a job interview in the first week I learned Ruby.
+I'll be updating it as I go to show my progress with the language.

 ## Installation